mozilla/socialapi-dev/docs/socialAPI.md

 typically used to convey an `unread` concept.

 **contentPanel**
-> String, optional.
+> String.
 Specifies the URL of content that will be displayed in the popup panel for the icon.